How to Make a Lap Book - A FREE Lapbook Template

 Lap Books are everywhere!
 If you like hands-on projects, interactive notebooks, or creative ways to engage your students in learning, then you may want to give lapbooks a try.
-Today’s post is on how to make a lap book.
-Plus, I have a FREE Book Report Lapbook Template for teachers and homeschooling families to download for use with their kiddos!
+Today’s post is on how to make a lap book with just a few simple items!
+Plus, download a FREE Book Report Lapbook Template for teachers and homeschooling families for use with your students!

 When I first heard of lapbooks and saw some samples that other teachers had made, I was afraid it would be too time-consuming and project-heavy without a focus on real learning.
 I was wrong.
 (Don’t tell my husband I said that…he may write it down for future reference!) 😉

 Lap books do not have to be huge, multi-paged contraptions.
 They are actually quite simple to make.
 Here is how to create a basic lap book, using ONE file folder. 😀 I’m a simple gal at heart!

 - 1 sheet colored construction paper (or cardstock)